DandelionSprout/adfilt/.github/README.md

 • [Checker for redundant filter entries and for ABP syntaxes](https://abpvn.com/ruleChecker/redundantRuleChecker.html), made by Famlam.
 It does however not account for uBO-syntax-specific entries, nor for ABP syntaxes newer than 2017. <br>
 • [Recentmost tool I've used to test IP server availability](https://github.com/funilrys/PyFunceble), made by [Funilrys](https://github.com/funilrys). <br>
-• To easily create GitCDN links to the lists, in case anyone have list connection problems: [GitHub GitCDN Button](https://greasyfork.org/scripts/373361-github-gitcdn-button) by [mikhoul](https://greasyfork.org/users/3930-mikhoul) <br>
+• To easily create GitCDN links to the lists, in case anyone has list connection problems: [GitHub GitCDN Button](https://greasyfork.org/scripts/373361-github-gitcdn-button) by [mikhoul](https://greasyfork.org/users/3930-mikhoul) <br>
 • To find very similar domains for Hosts files, or to find all domains hosted by specific IP addresses (both IPv4 and IPv6): [SecurityTrails](https://securitytrails.com/) <br>
 • To look for invalidly written entries according to uBO's syntax: Use uBlock Origin, set logger to *All*, and resync the lists. <br>
 • To correctly sort IP addresses (which Sublime Text cannot do): [Browserling IP Sort](https://www.browserling.com/tools/ip-sort)<br>